chef/automate/dev-docs/acceptance-testing/domain_services_acceptance_checklist.md

 3) click into the details for the node, ensure there's data
 4) go back to the list view, apply a filter and expect data (if any) to match filter
 5) download json report

+### check on chef servers
+1) navigate to acceptance, infrastructure, chef servers
+2) delete and recreate the chef server/org; instructions can be found in `automate/dev-docs/adding-data/adding_test_data.md`
+3) click into the details for the chef server and org
+4) browse around

 ### check on compliance reports